Shivankkumar09/Assignment_Hypergro/README.md

 ```

 ## Contributing
-This project was created as part of an academic assignment.
+This project was created as part of an assignment.
 Contributions are not expected at this time.
 Feel free to open issues for questions or suggestions.

 ## License